-Cotton is the most popular sheet fabric—and for good reason.
+- Cotton sheets: Cotton is the most popular sheet fabric—and for good reason.
 It offers excellent airflow and moisture-wicking properties.
-Organic cotton is more breathable than conventional cotton because organic cotton plants yield longer fibers, which result in a softer, cooler fabric.
-(Here’s how to choose the best organic sheets.)

-Linen is another nice choice for cool sleep.
+- Linen sheets: Linen is another nice choice for cool sleep.
 High-quality linen is made from French or Belgian flax, which grows taller than other flax.
 The taller the flax, the longer the fibers—and longer fibers result in better breathability and moisture absorption.
-(Check out our guide to shopping for linen sheets.)

 What is the healthiest pillow?

 The healthiest pillow is one made from natural materials that are hypoallergenic and free of harmful chemicals.
-Good non-toxic materials to look for in a pillow include latex (in the fill) and organic cotton (in the cover).
+Good nontoxic materials to look for in a pillow include latex (in the fill) and cotton (in the cover).